ooflet/Mi-Create/README.md

 ## Licensing:
 Mi Create is licensed under the GPL-3 licence.
 [View what you can and can't do](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60)
 Please note that the compiler is made by a third party and is **NOT** open source.
+However, you may use C#/.net decompilers like dnspy and dotPeek to see how it works.